-Rio Chama in Northern New Mexico is a dam-controlled stream, impounded by El Vado Reservoir.
-The 22-30 mile Rio Chama trip begins in Alpine woodlands as a clear, rushing trout stream and ends at the head of Abiquiu Reservoir as a silty desert river, rolling among the rainbow cliffs so typical of the Four Corners region.
-Lovely, wooded campsites and lively, but easy rapids make the Chama one of the best family river outings anywhere.
+Get ready to pitch a tent, sling a hammock, throw down a pad, and relax!
+The Rio Chama in Northern New Mexico is an absolutely stunning river that is more in the style of a Utah river-scape than most things found in New Mexico.
+The Rio Chama on this 30-mile trip begins in Alpine woodlands as a clear, rushing trout stream and ends at the head of Abiquiu Reservoir on what will then have become a silty desert river rolling among the rainbow cliffs and sandstone formations so typical of the Four Corners region.
+Lovely, wooded campsites and lively but easy rapids make the Rio Chama one of the best family river outings anywhere.

 Use coupon code “chama10” at checkout or over the phone

 Our (1-1/2 hr.) shuttle to the put-in features vistas of the craggy peaks of the San Juan Mountains, the massive Brazos Cliffs-over 3000 vertical feet high, and the village of Tierra Amarilla, the center of Reies Tijerina’s land grant revolt of the l960’s.
 Our launch point is at El Vado Ranch, a rustic, riverside fishing resort.
 The Chama River immediately whisks us away through a series of swift riffles and into the evergreen-lined canyon.
 We enter Chama Canyon Wilderness and negotiate Aragon Rapids (Class II).
 Our camp is on an old high-water bench, under shelter of ponderosa pines and douglas firs.
 Besides the peace and beauty of a designated Wild and Scenic river, Far Flung travelers also enjoy abundant opportunities for trout fishing and hiking.